-All Criminal Justice majors are required to earn a C or better in at least eight Criminal Justice electives and six "related areas" courses.
-(Students may take additional Criminal Justice electives as "related areas" courses.)
+All Criminal Justice majors are required to earn a C or better in at least nine Criminal Justice electives.
+(Students may take additional Criminal Justice electives as general education student elective courses.)

-Criminal Justice is interdisciplinary in nature.
-Because students may choose a diversity of careers from this discipline, the criminal justice electives (24 credits) and related areas courses (18 credits) permit the student to tailor the academic curriculum to more specific career goals.
+Because students may choose a diversity of careers from this discipline, the criminal justice electives (27 credits) permit the student to tailor the academic curriculum to more specific career goals.

 Because criminal justice is an applied discipline, an important feature of the program is the twelve-credit summer Practicum.
 Designed to give personal and direct experience, it affords the student the opportunity to put his or her theoretical knowledge to work at a criminal justice agency.